datacraft-dsc/DEPs/15/README.md

 #### Inputs

-The metadata JSON is provided in the message body.
+The metadata JSON must be provided in the message body.
 A content type of `application/json` is assumed.

 Metadata should be in JSON format consistent with Asset Metadata format as defined in DEP8.
 Metadata agents should check for valid metadata format and return status 400 in case of error.